 On-campus housing may be arranged on a space-available basis.
 Visiting students who wish to stay at Reed beyond the year allotted must apply for regular transfer admission.
 More details on this program are available from the Office of Admission.

 Special Students (Nondegree Students)

-Those other than visiting students who wish to take one or more courses at Reed but who do not wish to work toward a Reed degree may apply for admission as special, nondegree students.
+Those other than visiting students who wish to take one or more courses at Reed but who do not wish to attend full-time or work toward a Reed degree may apply for admission as special, nondegree students.
 Such students may make full use of college facilities.
 While they are not eligible for financial aid, they may be able to obtain employment on or off campus.
 They should file a Special Student application, available from the Office of Admission, before June 1 for the fall semester and November 15 for the spring semester.
-Fees are listed with college costs.
+Fees are assessed on a per-unit basis and are listed with college costs.

 Young Scholars Program

 The Young Scholars program allows high school seniors to study concurrently at Reed.
 The program provides a unique opportunity each year for approximately 20 students from the metropolitan area who demonstrate outstanding academic achievement and a commitment to serious study in a rigorous college setting.
 Eligible students must have exhausted high school curriculum options in a subject of interest, or be able to demonstrate a serious and sustained interest in a subject not offered at the high school.